Students should have a thesis supervisor at the beginning of the research stay.

 The grade consists of two assignments:

-Essay (5.000) words based on theoretical research for your specific research topic.
+Re-sit: essay (5.000) words based on theoretical Research for your specific research topic.

 Under consultation with the thesis supervisor.

-The research training (usually) takes place between 15 November (in the first semester of the academic year) and 1 February or 15 May (second semester) and 1 September.
-A research stay is six – eight weeks.
+The research training (usually) takes place in the period between 15 November (in the first semester of the academic year) and 15 May (second semester) for a period of six weeks, according to the research project.
 In principle, the fieldwork may take place in any Latin American country and location, in consultation with the thesis supervisor.
 Students can profit from the institutional contacts of LAS with partner universities in the region.